finoceva/layout-clustering-assignment/README.md

 # Layout Clustering & Recommendation System

-A comprehensive layout analysis system using **Two-Track Approach** for structural similarity and quality analysis, with OpenAI-powered recommendations.
+A layout analysis system using **Two-Track Approach** for structural similarity and quality analysis, with OpenAI-powered recommendations.

 ## 🚀 **Quick Start**